sadegh15khedry/ML-Algorithms-From-Scratch/Principal-Component-Analysis/README.md

 - Huge thaks to  contributors of the  boston housing dataset.

 ## Further Improvements
-- parameters hupertuning for reachin better results.
+- parameters hupertuning for reaching better results.

 ## License